lbernail/vagrant-puppet/README.md

     - Configuring puppetlabs repo
     - Updading apt cache
     - Installing puppet, rubygems and git
+    - Install hiera-gpg and copy sample keys (THESE ARE ONLY HERE TO HAVE A WORKING ENVIRONMENT.
+CHANGE THEM)
     - Creating hiera.yaml (simple conf, see bootstrap.sh content)
     - Creating r10k.yaml (configure git repo with sitemodules, manifests and Puppetfile to download forge modules
     - Installing r10k gem